DENTAL IMPLANTS COSTs

 For replacing one missing tooth where a single implant and restoration is suitable.

-For cases involving more than one missing tooth or a larger implant-supported restoration.
+For replacing more than one missing tooth or supporting a larger restoration.

 All-on-4 Implants

-Final cost depends on the number of teeth involved, the treatment approach, and the complexity of the case.
+Final cost depends on the number of teeth involved, the treatment required, and the complexity of the case.

 For many people, the biggest barrier is not deciding they want treatment.
-It is working out how to pay for it.
-Depending on the situation, there may be different ways to move forward, including provider payment options, staged treatment, or early release of super for eligible cases.
+It is figuring out how to pay for it.
+In the right situation, staged treatment, payment options, or Early Release of Super can help make treatment more manageable.

 Staged treatment

-Some treatment plans can be broken into stages, which may help make the cost more manageable.
+Some treatment plans can be broken into stages to help make the overall cost more manageable.

 Provider payment options

-Some providers offer payment solutions that can help spread the cost over time.
+Some providers offer payment options that help spread the cost over time.

 Early Release of Super

-For eligible cases, early release of super may help fund approved dental implant treatment.
+For eligible cases, early release of super can help fund approved dental treatment, including dental implants.

-Dental Access helps you understand which pathways may be relevant before you commit to a provider.
+Dental Access helps you understand your options clearly before you commit to a provider.

 Check My Eligibility Now